 Now that we have our school places (and we were so very lucky to get our first choice 😊) I am definitely feeling a lot more excitement about it all though.
 I’m SO excited to watch the twigs’ independence grow and hopefully their confidence flourish, to see all the things they’re going to learn and watch their personalities develop further.
 It’s such a privilege to be able to watch our little twiglets grow up and I know so many are denied that privilege with their own children.
 So I really want to make the most of it, despite the emotions and the need to cling on to my babies.
 We are so lucky And how fricking cute are they going to look in school uniform?! 😍

 Wow, this ‘little’ ramble has ended up a lot longer than I expected!
 Thanks for reading if you’ve made it this far!
-And good luck if you also have little ones starting in September 😘
+And good luck if you also have little ones, or twins, starting school in September 😘

 Til next time,